rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 **CLARIFICATION**
 A sectioning node does not belong to its own section:
-A sectioning node binds a section to its parent section.
+Binds a section to its parent section.

 ```
 (1) Section Section.parentSection